SUSE-Cloud/socok8s/doc/source_tech_preview/reference.rst

 Reference
 =========

-This chapter contains all the extra reference information (i.e. in more details) about the socok8s repository.
+This chapter contains extra reference information (more details) about the `socok8s GitHub repository <https://github.com/SUSE-Cloud/socok8s>`_.

-For information on how to deploy socok8s, refer to :ref:`deploymentguide`.
+For information on how to deploy SUSE Containerized OpenStack, refer to :ref:`deploymentguide`.

-For information on how to manage and operate socok8s, refer to :ref:`operationsdocumentation`.
+For information on how to manage and operate SUSE Containerized OpenStack, refer to :ref:`operationsdocumentation`.

-For information on how to contribute to socok8s, refer to :ref:`developerdocumentation`.
+For information on how to contribute to SUSE Containerized OpenStack, refer to :ref:`developerdocumentation`.